 However, we know that face-to-face sessions are of high value to tutors and pupils, and we intend to resume them as soon as it is safe to do so.
 We will keep volunteers informed.

 Our tutoring will be needed now more than ever before, to help make up for the time lost.
 Please spread the word about our volunteering and encourage others to get involved.

 Making up for lost time

 The Covid-19 pandemic has had a significant impact on pupils across the UK, with the first lockdown resulting in the closure of schools.
 As a result, we temporarily stopped programme delivery in March last year.

 Schools remained closed for many months and the impact this will have had on pupils is significant, in particular the disadvantaged pupils we support.
 These are the pupils who are already at risk of not achieving and the absence of education, and any other means of support at home, for this duration of time, will simply push them further behind.

 Action Tutoring is a charity that supports the academic attainment of pupils from disadvantaged backgrounds so that their futures are not negatively impacted by their circumstances.
 Many families will have been able to provide their children with extra resources to enable them continue their education at home, or pay for a private tutor, while schools were shut.
 For the young people we support, this was simply not an option.

 Even before the crisis, disadvantaged pupils were, on average, already 18 months behind their non-disadvantaged peers by the end of secondary school and this will only worsen.

-During the lockdown and the months following, we were unable to return to schools.
-Instead we focused our team and resources on:
+During the first lockdown period and the months following, we were unable to return to schools.
+Instead, we focused our team and resources on:

 - Sharing our materials with our partner schools, to support pupils’ home learning in the short term.